 Effexor (venlafaxine) package insert.
 Philadelphia, PA: Wyeth Pharmaceuticals, Inc.; 2021 Sept.

-Cymbalta (duloxetine hydrochloride) package insert.
-Indianapolis, IN: Eli Lilly and Company; 2020 May.
+Cymbalta (duloxetine hydrochloride) delayed-release capsules package insert.
+Indianapolis, IN: Eli Lilly and Company; 2021 Sept.

 Howland RH.
 Potential adverse effects of discontinuing psychotropic drugs.
 J Psychosoc Nurs Ment Health Serv 2010;48:11-4.